Cheersbbg/FBCSP-Implementation/README.md

 The requirements.txt file is included so that you can use the same conda environment I was using while this code was written.

+To see how the code is all used together, please see "Model Validation.ipynb"